+Windsor oozes pomp and pageantry, and the layers of history are almost tangible.
 Windsor Castle, a fort and royal residence, has dominated this spot since 1070.
 William the Conqueror chose the site for its advantageous position: a day’s march from the Tower of London; right by the Thames; with commanding views of the western approach to the capital.
 The fortress has been continuously inhabited ever since, and extended and refurbished by almost every subsequent sovereign.
 This makes it the largest and oldest occupied castle in the world.

 It was originally built as a fort, and the first monarch to use it as a house was Henry I in 1110.
 His grandson, Henry II, converted it into a palace.
 In 1215, King John rode out from Windsor to sign the Magna Carta at nearby Runnymede.
 In 1642, Oliver Cromwell used it as a prison; during the Restoration, Charles II made it more magnificent than ever, adding a new set of State Apartments.
 When Queen Victoria made the castle her official residence, Windsor became the centre of the British Empire.
 Having survived the Second World War and a terrible fire in 1992, the castle remains the town’s crowning glory.

 Pedestrianised Peascod Street is the main shopping thoroughfare.
 Nearby, Windsor Royal Shopping arcade occupies the grand Victorian Railway Station, where a purse-destroying gamut of high-end outlets sit amid original 1850s features.
-The bulk of the tourist bustle centres on High Street, which sweeps down past the castle in a tumble of pubs and restaurants towards the River Thames.
+The bulk of the tourist bustle centres on High Street and Thames Street, which sweeps down past the castle in a tumble of pubs and restaurants towards the River Thames.
 Most of the town's attractions are a short stroll from the castle.

 To escape most of the seven million tourists that pour into Windsor and Eton annually, head into Windsor Great Park.
 Once a vast Norman hunting forest, this 20 sq km green space is now a mix of gardens, woods and open grassland grazed by herds of deer.